 Should I Finance My Dog?

 No, you should not get finance for a dog.
-A dog is a big financial commitment, and besides the initial purchase cost, the year fees associated with owning dogs often eclipse the initial breeder fees.
+A dog is a big financial commitment, and besides the initial purchase cost, the yearly fees associated with owning dogs often eclipse the initial breeder fees.

 If you do not have the money to purchase a dog, you need to understand that you will also be unable to afford the day-to-day costs of it.